rperez89/PokerBot/README.md

 "# PS Readme"

-A first approach to a pokerbot using Tesseract OCR
+A first approach to a pokerbot using C# and Tesseract OCR